purpe-research/sumeru-sdk/README.md

-Thank you for using our computer, may the force be with you!
+Thank you for supporting us, may the force be with you!

 sumeru-sdk@purpe.com